 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off?
-Our team in Palo Alto uses a simple rule: count one square of asphalt shingles as two-thirds of a cubic yard.
-Most jobs fit a 20-yard container; the low-wall roll-off saves your back; and we watch the total tonnage for local Santa Clara disposal.
+How big a roll-off do you actually need for a Palo Alto roof project?
+The math is straightforward: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Most jobs fit into a 20-yard container; our low-wall roll-off assists with the tonnage, while keeping the debris pile low for easier loading.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Palo Alto residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.